Epstein Files

 April 17, 2006

-- Deal for probation offered, and Another grand jury scheduled for April 18-19 is canceled.
+- Super Secret Deal for probation offered, and Another grand jury scheduled for April 18-19 is canceled.
 Prosecutors and Epstein’s lawyers try to negotiate a guilty plea to aggravated assault that carried no jail time.
 Epstein rejected the deal.

 May 1, 2026